capaj/adisepo-xml-generator/readme.md

 ### Future plans

-I am tempted to add `submit` command which would use puppeteer to submit the xml files for you os that the whole submission could happen without a single user click.
+I am tempted to add `submit` command which would use puppeteer to submit the xml files for you on adisepo that the whole submission happens without leaving the terminal.